wehr-to/CCNA-Study-Guide/Wireless/WLC-Configurations.md

 Service port interface
 ```

-This markdown contains all relevant WLC configuration topics for the CCNA exam, including interface types, switch configurations, WLAN setup, FlexConnect, verification, and official Cisco references.
-All content is in one block for easy import into your documentation.

 ## 1. What is a WLC?

 A Wireless LAN Controller (WLC) centrally manages Cisco lightweight access points (APs) using the CAPWAP protocol.
 WLCs simplify enterprise Wi-Fi deployment by handling: